WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/datashards-rationale.md

     urn:sha256d:X74UbU3NoLTA_Nupi8DhaJ_oQpQ95KFukMAkJJotKgo

 These are for the encrypted fixed-size shards.
-All shards are restriced to a fixed size of 32 kilobytes.
+All shards are restricted to a fixed size of 32 kilobytes.
 Thus, stores and delivery relays may be set up to accept and deliver 32 kilobyte shards corresponding to these hashes.